Force IT Solutions Ltd company logo

 January 2023

-Serious Violence Reduction Orders (SVROS) (available only on conviction) will be introduced on 17 January 2023.
+Serious Violence Reduction Orders (available only on conviction) will be introduced on 17 January 2023.
 They will be subject to a 2 year pilot scheme in Merseyside, Sussex, Thames Valley and West Midlands Police areas.
 SVRO issued prior to 17 January 2025 will expire on 17 July 2025.
 The associated power to search a person who is subject to such an Order will be available throughout England and Wales until 17 July 2025.
-A new version of Code A of the PACE Codes of Practice has been issued which applies from the same date.
-The only difference in these is that they include additional paragraphs with regard to SVROs.
-In all other respects, they are unchanged.

 November 2022